NaglPatrick/bsd22_nagl_patrick/README.md

 ## Installation and run

-This is a exercise project which can be started directly from the UDI of your choice.
+This is an exercise project which can be started directly from the UDI of your choice.

 ## Get involved